splunk/public-o11y-docs/sp-oncall/configuration/removing-a-user.rst

 **Removing a User from a Team**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the team’s page under the *Users* tab, a trash icon next to the
+On the team's page under the *Users* tab, a trash icon next to the
-user’s name will delete them from the team.
+user's name will delete them from the team.

 As a fail-safe, when a user is being removed from a team, a replacement
 user is required to fill any holes the user being removed will open up.